 The popular Quickbooks solution only works natively with the company that creates the software, Intuit.
 While Quickbooks is convenient for keeping your books, if you use Intuit merchant services for credit card processing services, you will pay premium rates.
 Inuit does not offer interchange plus pricing because they assume people will be willing to pay expensive tiered rates in order to use its software.
 Many processors offer software plug-ins that interface with Quickbooks, but plug-ins work to varying degrees.
 Many plug-ins require you to enter transaction information twice.
 So, give careful thought to how much the convenience of Quickbooks is worth, because you will pay higher fees if you use Intuit for credit card processing.

 Small businesses can — and should — get competitive rates.

 Once upon a time, a business couldn’t get competitive interchange pass through processing rates unless it processed tens of thousands of dollars a month in sales volume.
 Thankfully, those days are long gone, and services like CardFellow allow even the smallest businesses to get extremely competitive rates in just a few minutes.
 Skeptical?
 Get free, instant credit card processing quotes, and see for yourself.

 Tiered pricing is garbage!

-Tiered pricing (sometimes called bundled pricing) is when a processor quotes three rates, called qualified, mid-qualified, and non-qualified.
-Tiered pricing structure is expensive and riddled with loopholes and hidden fees that result in expensive surcharges and opaque reporting.
+A common pricing model, tiered pricing (sometimes called bundled pricing) is when a processor quotes three rates, called qualified, mid-qualified, and non-qualified.
+The tiered pricing structure is expensive and riddled with loopholes and hidden fees that result in expensive surcharges and opaque reporting.
 Interchange pass through is better than tiered pricing.